Dushyantgoswami/docs/docs/nodes/full-node/index.md

 dymd version
 ```

+Should return "latest".
 If the dymd command is not found an error message is returned, confirm that your [GOPATH](https://go.dev/doc/gopath_code#GOPATH) is correctly configured by running the following command:

 ```sh
 export PATH=$PATH:$(go env GOPATH)/bin